Crowts/ProgrammingAssignment2/README.md

 ### Introduction
+This repo contains assignments from the R Programming course offered by Johns Hopkins University, Bloomberg School of Public Health on Coursera.

 This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.